 Butterfly Bay to Chance Bay

-Set sail for the Whitsunday’s most photographed six kilometres of white silica sand - Whitehaven Beach.
+Set sail for the Whitsunday’s most photographed four miles (six kilometres) of white silica sand - Whitehaven Beach.
 Soak up its tranquil beauty with a walk, swim and picnic lunch.
 Then head around the corner for an evening mooring at Chance Bay - two smaller bays each with sand beaches and good snorkelling.
 Before you bed down, book a marina berth or mooring for the following night in Hamilton Harbour.

 Chance Bay to Hamilton Island